- See Key Performance Indicators

 Target #2: Limit the number of state and federal audit findings

-During the FY2012 Statewide Single Audit, the Division of Legislative Audit selected ten federal programs that the Department of Education & Early Development administers to audit for compliance with accounting standards and applicable federal compliance standards as outlined in OMB Circular A-133.
+During the FY2013 Statewide Single Audit, the Division of Legislative Audit selected nine federal programs that the Department of Education & Early Development administers to audit for compliance with accounting standards and applicable federal compliance standards as outlined in OMB Circular A-133.
 As a result of the audit, the department was issued two findings that affected seven of the nine federal programs audited along with one state finding.
 The federal findings were concerned with compliance with federal guidelines and two were a significant deficiency.
 The state finding was concerned with insufficient procedural documentation for the Grants Management System.
 The department has developed and implemented a corrective action plan to resolve the two findings.

 The following federal programs were audited as part of the FY2013 Statewide Single Audit:

 CFDA / Program Name / Program Affected by Finding